andrew/ultimate-awesome/README.md

 - [fucking-awesome-pentest](https://github.com/Correia-jpv/fucking-awesome-pentest) - A collection of awesome penetration testing resources, tools and other shiny things.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-zsh-plugins](https://github.com/Correia-jpv/fucking-awesome-zsh-plugins) - A collection of ZSH frameworks, plugins, themes and tutorials.
 With repository stars⭐ and forks🍴.
 - [fucking-magictools](https://github.com/correia-jpv/fucking-magictools) - 🎮 📝 A list of Game Development resources to make magic happen.
 With repository stars⭐ and forks🍴.
+- [awesome-semantic-tools](https://github.com/costezki/awesome-semantic-tools) - List of projects related to Ontology engineering and Semantic Web technologies that make a geek smile for they exist.
 - [awesome-2048-and-beyond](https://github.com/cstrap/awesome-2048-and-beyond) - Waste at least 8 hours of your life. then **multiply** it. ;-).
 - [awesome-continual-leaning-with-ptms](https://github.com/danelpeng/awesome-continual-leaning-with-ptms) - This is a curated list of "Continual Learning with Pretrained Models" research. .
 - [awesome-nativescript](https://github.com/dyazincahya/awesome-nativescript) - A curated list of awesome plugins, and resources for NativeScript 8 or Newer.